East Anglian School of Painting and Drawing: Benton End

 In July 1939, the Dedham building was destroyed by fire.
 The traditionalist local artist Alfred Munnings had himself driven round its smoking ruins gloating at the destruction of what he saw as a dangerously radical tendency.
 Undeterred, Morris told the students to draw the burnt-out wreck and arranged emergency facilities in a local pub.
 Towards the end of 1939 Lett and Cedric discovered Benton End, a rambling 16th-century house with gardens, on the outskirts of Hadleigh in Suffolk.
 This allowed the artists to live and run their school and also accommodate their students in one place.
 Previously Morris and Lett-Haines had lived at Pound Farm in Suffolk, and students were dispersed about in lodgings.

 Lett was the 'father' of the community, in charge of its daily administration and as an enthusiastic cook produced two meals a day.
 Morris carried on painting and became an internationally renowned plantsman.
 The school's peak time was in the 1940s and 1950s, when Benton End was a "powerhouse of art and literature, good food and lively conversation".
 Ronald Blythe described it as "robust and coarse, and exquisite and tentative all at once.
 Rough and ready and fine mannered.
 Also faintly dangerous."

 Benton End was run on very idiosyncratic lines without any formal teaching.
 Rather, it was an environment in which artists could explore their potential.
 It was based upon the 'free rein' approach of French academies which both artists had enjoyed while living in Paris in the 1920s.
 Instruction was kept to a minimum, the atmosphere being more that of a family of artists striving for a common cause.

 Students

-In addition to Lucian Freud, students of the school include Maggi Hambling, David Kentish, Bettina Shaw-Lawrence, Lucy Harwood, Joan Warburton, Glyn Morgan, Valerie Thornton and top legal scholar Bernard Brown.
+In addition to Lucian Freud, students of the school include Maggi Hambling, David Kentish, Bettina Shaw-Lawrence, Lucy Harwood, Joan Warburton, Naomi Stoney, Glyn Morgan, Valerie Thornton and top legal scholar Bernard Brown.